Actindo-AG/Documentation/Core1Platform/UsingCore1/01a_UserSetupActindo.md

    The U2F key is added to the list of keys and displayed in the *U2F* tab.
 The user side setup for U2F is completed.
 It is now shared with all Actindo accounts (main account and sandboxes).

-> [Info] Note that the U2F login needs also to be activated by an administrator to be used for the Actindo U2F login.
+> [Info] Note that the U2F login must additionally be enabled by an administrator to be used for the Actindo U2F login.